-TDOV is primarily celebrated on social media, where transgender & gender-nonconforming people express gratitude for life through selfies, videos, and text posts.
+TDOV is widely celebrated on social media, where transgender & gender-nonconforming people express gratitude for life through selfies, videos, and text posts.

 Guided by Rachel Goto Park from Google, I illustrated and animated a set of stickers with a bold and lively voice, that could be used both to celebrate TDOV and to express daily experiences of transgender & gender-nonconforming people.